Registering your Cellular Booster

 And that just means... more signal for everyone!

-Summary: Registration is Helpful but Not Mandated
+Summary: Cellular Booster Registration is Helpful but Not Enforced

 If you don't register, you won't get in trouble, but you may be required to cease and desist if your booster causes any network issues.